 1. Fellow.
 A Fellow member must acquire primary certification from the American Board of Physical Medicine and Rehabilitation (ABPMR) or the American Osteopathic Board of Physical Medicine and Rehabilitation (AOBPMR) and maintain medical licensure.
-A Fellow ,ember’s achievement of primary certification grants them Fellow membership, regardless of country of residence.
+A Fellow member’s achievement of primary certification grants them Fellow membership, regardless of country of residence.
 A Fellow member’s membership automatically terminates in the event their licensure is revoked or suspended.

 2. Associate.
 An Associate member must have successfully completed training in an approved PM&R residency program (Approved Residency) and maintain medical licensure.
 For the purposes of these Bylaws, an Approved Residency includes: (i) all PM&R residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME); and (ii) all other PM&R residency programs that have training requirements deemed equivalent, in the sole discretion of the Academy’s Membership Committee, to the training requirements of an ACGME accredited residency program.